Table of Contents

 5. Albarracín, Aragón

-Albarracín has the best bouldering in Spain.
-Located in the eastern province of Aragon, the area is often referred to as the Spanish Fontainebleau.
-If the course of history was different, we might be calling Fontainebleau the French Albarracín.
-That’s how good the bouldering is.
+If you like bouldering, your climbing trip in Spain wouldn’t be complete without venturing to Albarracín.
+Simply, it is some of the best bouldering you’ll find anywhere.
+Situated in the eastern province of Aragon, the area is often referred to as the Spanish Fontainebleau, but if the course of history were different, we might be calling Fontainebleau the French Albarracín.
+That’s how good it is.

 The pine forest just outside of the town is full of red sandstone boulders of all shapes and sizes.
 If you’ve ever bouldered on sandstone you know that it creates some of the most esthetic holds and forms—and can be darn tricky to climb too.